ludwig-ai/ludwig-docs/docs/configuration/preprocessing.md

 ## Dataset Splitting

-Split data into train, validation, and test based on splitting percentages.
+Split data into train, validation, and test.

+By default, Ludwig looks for a column named `split` (case-sensitive) which is expected to consist of 3 possible values that correspond to different datasets:

+- `0`: train
+- `1`: validation
+- `2`: test

+If the data does not contain the  `split` column, then data is randomly split based on splitting percentages, defined by `split_probabilities`.

+If `force_split` is `true`, the the split column in the dataset is ignored and the dataset is randomly split based on splitting percentages, defined by `split_probabilities`.

+Summary of parameters:

 - `force_split` (default `false`): if `true` the `split` column in the dataset file is ignored and the dataset is randomly split.
 If `false` the `split` column is used if available.
-- `split_probabilities` (default `[0.7, 0.1, 0.2]`): the proportion of the dataset data to end up in training, validation and test, respectively.
-The three values have to sum up to one.
+- `split_probabilities` (default `[0.7, 0.1, 0.2]`): the proportion of the
+    dataset data to end up in training, validation and test, respectively.
+The three values must sum to 1.0.
 - `stratify` (default `null`): if `null` the split is random, otherwise you can specify the name of a `category` feature and the split will be stratified on that feature.

 ```yaml
 preprocessing: